NVIDIA/framework-reproducibility/README.md

 intention and plan is to continue upstreaming all solutions into stock TensorFlow.

-### Stock TensorFlow Version 2.3
+### Stock TensorFlow Version 2.4

-Stock TensorFlow version 2.3 implements most of the currently-available GPU-deterministic op solutions.
-It is missing deterministic backprop for bilinear resizing, which is provided by
-[NGC TF Docker image](#nvidia-gpu-cloud-ngc-tensorflow-docker-images) version 20.03+.
+Stock TensorFlow version 2.4 implements most of the currently-available GPU-deterministic op solutions.
+It is missing deterministic `tf.sparse.sparse_dense_matmul`, which is provided by [NGC TF Docker image](#nvidia-gpu-cloud-ngc-tensorflow-docker-images) version `21.04`+.

-The following Python code is running on a machine in which `pip` package `tensorflow=2.3.0` has been installed correctly.
+The following Python code is running on a machine in which `pip` package `tensorflow=2.4.1` has been installed correctly.

 ```
 import tensorflow as tf